ChristianLempa/boilerplates/SECURITY.md

 ## Reporting a Vulnerability

-To report a security vulnerability, please email [christian.lempa@clcreative.de](mailto:christian.lempa@clcreative.de) with the following details:
+To report a security vulnerability, please follow these steps:

+1. Go to the **Security** tab of this repository on GitHub.
+2. Click on **"Report a vulernability"**.
-- A clear description of the vulnerability and its potential impact.
+3. Provide a clear description of the vulnerability and its potential impact.
+Be as detailed as possible.
-- Steps or a PoC (Proof of Concept) to reproduce the vulnerability.
+4. If applicable, include steps or a PoC (Proof of Concept) to reproduce the vulnerability.
-- Any additional information or supporting materials that can help in understanding and addressing the issue.
+5. Submit the report.

+Once I receive the private report notification, I will promptly investigate and assess the reported vulnerability.

-Please do not disclose any potential vulnerabilities in public repositories, issue trackers, or forums until I have had a chance to review and address the issue.
+Please do not disclose any potential vulnerabilities in public repositories, issue trackers, or forums until we have had a chance to review and address the issue.

 ## Scope